univention/univention-corporate-server/doc/manual/user-management/index.rst

 .. rubric:: User account types

-There are three different types of users in UCS:
+There are three different types of user accounts in UCS:

 1. **Normal user accounts** have all available properties.
 These users can log in to UCS or Windows systems and, depending on the configuration, also to the